stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-Note that this approach currently blocks the entire device which will be replaced later with proper synchronisation.
+Note that this approach currently blocks the entire device, this will be replaced later with proper synchronisation.

 ### Configuration